IanStroemkjaerJensen/ChampionSynergyApp/README.md

 # Prerequisites
-you will need a windows machine, visual studio (not code) a browser and a Riot API key that you input in the config file
+You will need a windows machine, visual studio (not code) a browser and a Riot API key that you input in the config file

 # Usage
 open the project in visual studio